Safety and Operations

 Our safety vision statement—we power safety—is highly visible throughout our organization.

 MGE’s near-miss/good catch reporting process continues to be successful.
-This proactive process, developed by an employee-led CI Team in 2017, is designed to encourage reporting that identifies, documents, addresses and allows everyone to learn from safety impacts.
+This proactive process, developed by an employee-led CI Team in 2017, is designed to encourage reporting that identifies, documents, addresses and allows everyone to learn from the reports.
 The reporting process establishes accountability at all levels of the company to ensure it is implemented in a safe, no-blame environment.

-In three years of using the near-miss/good catch process, more than 150 near-miss and good catch reports have been filed.
-Sharing near-miss/good catch reports with employees is designed to help all employees learn about safety issues and to help prevent incidents, both of which serve to improve our safety culture and collective performance.
+In four years of using the process, more than 180 near-miss/good catch reports have been filed.
+Sharing reports with employees is designed to help all employees learn about safety issues and to help prevent incidents.

 MGE offers employees a comprehensive wellness program.
-Our Healthy Rewards program includes exercise classes led by professional instructors; a fitness room with exercise equipment; educational sessions on nutrition, wellness, weight control and smoking cessation; expertise available from the Mayo Clinic through the managewell.com website; biometric screenings; health assessments; and annual flu shots.
+Healthy Rewards includes exercise classes led by professional instructors; a fitness room with exercise equipment; educational sessions on nutrition, wellness, weight control and smoking cessation; expertise available from the Mayo Clinic through the managewell.com website; biometric screenings; health assessments; and annual flu shots.
 These offerings promote healthy living for our employees.
-During the COVID-19 pandemic, wellness classes and sessions have been offered to employees virtually.
+During the COVID-19 pandemic, wellness classes and sessions are being offered to employees virtually.

 Preventing sprains and strains

-MGE supports employees through a partnership with a workplace injury prevention sports medicine provider that employs athletic trainers.
-These trainers teach employees how to properly warm up and stretch before performing physically demanding work and how to perform ergonomic assessments.
+MGE supports employees through a partnership with Briotix Health, a workplace injury prevention sports medicine provider that employs athletic trainers.
 This partnership was launched to address sprain and strain prevention proactively and before medical treatment becomes necessary.

 We recognize that our operations employees are industrial athletes.
-Like a professional athlete, working athletes need the highest level of support and care.
+Like professional athletes, operations employees need the highest level of support and care.

 As a result of this partnership, sprain and strain injuries requiring medical treatment have fallen dramatically.
 It’s a positive program for employees and the company, reducing injuries and producing savings in the workers’ compensation fund.